exclowd/sheldon/README.md

 # Sheldon
-> ⚠ To all juniors who are here, the shell does not work properly.
-I broke it purposefully.
-Don't copy blindly.
+> ⚠ To all juniors who are here,Don't copy blindly.

 ## About